valentjn/uni-stuttgart-phdthesis-template/README.md

 * Output to-do notes as warnings to the log file to stay on track
 * Consistent figure, sub-figure, algorithm, and theorem style
 * Bibliography and glossary
-* Automatic generation of graphics with SCons and Matplotlib
+* Automatic generation of graphics with SCons and Matplotlib, figures are only recompiled if the PGF code changed

 ## Requirements